-I’m a little lost for words as to how to introduce you to this deliciously moist vegan chocolate brownie recipe.
+I’m a little lost for words as to how to introduce you to this deliciously moist chocolate brownie recipe.
 It delivers a delectable chocolate hit while being moist and not too sweet.

 I’ve always been a sucker for moist cakes.
 So, that was a must for me!

 What is great about combining beetroot into a brownie recipe is the moistness and richness of colour that it provides.

 Beetroots are high in fibre, folate, iron and vitamin C. They have also been associated with health benefits such as improved blood pressure and athletic performance.